-Thomas H. Ogden, MD is the author of twelve books of essays on the theory and practice of psychoanalysis, most recently Reclaiming Unlived Life; Creative Readings: Essays on Seminal Analytic Works; and Rediscovering Psychoanalysis.
+Thomas H. Ogden, MD, is the author of 12 books of essays on the theory and practice of psychoanalysis, most recently Reclaiming Unlived Life; Creative Readings: Essays on Seminal Analytic Works; and Rediscovering Psychoanalysis.
 He was awarded the 2012 Sigourney Award for his contribution to psychoanalysis.

-"In this stunning extension of his prior contributions, Ogden opens fresh insight into central questions of life– what it means to be a person in a world of others.
+'In this stunning extension of his prior contributions, Ogden opens fresh insight into central questions of life —what it means to be a person in a world of others.
 My experience while reading felt like that when I first read Freud: I felt myself with a Virgil who explained, as we visited confusing experiences I had had from across my life, clinical and personal.
-I found this work so useful and such a pleasure to read that I read it twice, not only to milk the learning, but also for the sheer pleasure I find when I hear the voice of so gifted a writer." — Warren S. Poland, author, Intimacy and Separateness in Psychoanalysis
+I found this work so useful and such a pleasure to read that I read it twice, not only to milk the learning, but also for the sheer pleasure I find when I hear the voice of so gifted a writer.' — Warren S. Poland, author of Intimacy and Separateness in Psychoanalysis